 Iceland was a country I’d aspired to visit for some time having read Kaelene’s blog Unlocking Kiki for several years.

-Visiting in August there was close to 18 hours of daylight per day, but the temperatures in Reykjavik, were similar to those in Wellington in the same month – the difference being that it was Winter in Wellington.
+When I spent 36 hours in Reykjavik in August there was close to 18 hours of daylight per day, but the temperatures in Reykjavik, were similar to those in Wellington in the same month – the difference being that it was Winter in Wellington.
 I can’t imagine how cold it must be living here in Winter!

 Renee and I didn’t really shop around, we just went with Reykjavik Excursions as they operated the airport bus (for a little more you can get dropped to or collected from your hotel rather than the bus station), as well as offering tours to The Blue Lagoon and around The Golden Circle – all perfect Reykjavik day trips.